koudyk/koudyk.github.io/src/content/posts/2025-12-07_analyze-data-format_neurobagel/index.md

 ![](rdf-in-tabular-data.png)

-Before JSON-LD became the default format for linked data on the web, **RDF/JSON** was created to write RDF triples in native JSON.
+Before JSON-LD became the default format for linked data on the web, **RDF/JSON** was created to write RDF Triples in native JSON.
 This is challenging/interesting because JSON is based off *key-value pairs*.
 To make a triple, you need to have a key-value pair embedded in another key-value pair.
 Here is the slide I created to explain this:

 ![](rdf-in-rdf-json.png)

-The website explaining this format explicitly says that it is not recommended, and that JSON-LD should be used instead (RDF 1.1 JSON Alternate Serialization (RDF/JSON), n.d.).
+The website explaining this format explicitly says that it is not recommended, and that JSON-LD should be used instead (*RDF 1.1 JSON Alternate Serialization (RDF/JSON)*, n.d.).

 As an introduction to JSON-LD, consider this figure that I found to illustrate how RDF is conceptualized in JSON-LD (Drudge-Willson, 2024):